List of Beverly Hills, 90210 characters: Colin Robbins

-Jason Wiles plays Colin Robbins (also starring, season 6), A New York artist who meets Kelly during her internship in New York in Season 6.
-He moved to L.A. to begin a relationship with her, and was also an old boyfriend of Valerie's.
+Jason Wiles plays Colin Robbins (also starring, season 6), a New York artist who meets Kelly when she's doing modeling work in New York between Season 5 & 6.
+He moved to L.A. to begin a relationship with her and was also an old boyfriend of Valerie's.
 Colin's lifestyle is secretly supported by a female gallery owner in exchange for physical favors.
-He has a cocaine problem and drags Kelly into it.
-He jumps bail after Valerie (who he began sleeping with after Kelly cut ties to him) posts her club assets for his bond but was tracked down and sent to prison to serve his sentence of at least two years in prison for drug possession and fleeing arrest, with Valerie breaking up with him when he's brought to justice.
+He has a cocaine problem and drags Kelly (who initially kept trying to blame Valerie for his addiction) down into cocaine usage before she goes to rehab and breaks up with him.
+He reluctantly drives his drug dealer to a buy and gets arrested when he flees the scene and leads the LAPD on a wild chase through the streets of L.A.
+Valerie begins a romantic relationship with him and puts up her and Nat's assets to secure his bail.
+But a lenient plea deal that would have sent Colin to a mininum-security prison for a short time is rejected by a stern judge, who sentences him instead to at least 2 years in a much rougher prison on endangerment and obstruction charges.
+Colin jumps bail and nearly gets away, but the combined efforts of Brandon, Kelly, Valerie, and a helpful FBI agent lead to his rearrest.
+A financially saved Valerie cuts all ties with him and he's led off in shame to face a nightmare in prison.
 Colin Robbins appeared in all 32 episodes in season 6.

 Susan Keats

 Emma Caulfield portrayed Susan Keats (recurring, season 6), editor of the college paper (The CU Condor), self-proclaimed feminist, and love interest of Brandon in Season 6; was impregnated by ex-boyfriend Jonathan Caston, had an abortion, and later won an award for her article on the right to choose.
 She moved to Washington, D.C., to work on the Clinton/Gore presidential campaign.
-Brandon broke up with her because she insisted he pass up a prestigious internship in Boston to travel for the summer with her, while she accepted the campaign job.
+Brandon broke up with her because she insisted, he pass up a prestigious internship in Boston to travel for the summer with her, while she accepted the campaign job.
 Susan Keats appeared in 30 episodes.